mrbid/USTOR-64/README.md

 *Term: IDFA - a unique user id*

-Performance; READ O(1) - WRITE O(1) prime number hash map using CRC64.
+**Performance**; READ O(1) - WRITE O(1) prime number hash map using CRC64.

 This version of USTOR uses the UDP protocol for maximum throughput, a hash map using a prime number, a simple bucketing system that is adequate enough for the purpose of dealing with hash collisions and cache efficient pre-allocated memory.

-POSIX Threads are used to thread the Read operations, on a separate port with port sharing enabled. (port 7811)
+POSIX Threads are used to thread the Read operations, one thread per CPU core is created.
+**Read** operations are on UDP port 7811.

-Write operations are single threaded. (port 7810)
+**Write** operations are single threaded on port 7810.

-SHA1 is used in the php code to hash the idfa before it is sent to the USTOR daemon, once it arrives it is hashed using the CRC64 algorithm from Redis.
-Then it is added to the hashmap.
+SHA1 is used in the php code to hash the idfa before it is sent to the USTOR daemon, once it arrives it is hashed a second time  into a CRC64 index for the HashMap.

-By default 433,033,301 (433 Million) impressions can be recorded not including collisions, which from studying the code you will find collisions are range blocked using two short integers to make the whole struct a total size of 8 bytes.
+By default 433,033,301 *(433 Million)* impressions can be recorded not including collisions.
+Ccollisions are range blocked using two short integers to make the whole struct a total size of 8 bytes.

 The current configuration uses ~3.2 GB of memory.